Glasgow Warriors: Scottish Inter-District Championship era

+1996-97 : Kevin Greene in charge

 Due to Glasgow District's bottom placing in the 1995–96 Scottish Inter-District Championship, Glasgow was entered into the 1996–97 European Challenge Cup where they finished second bottom of their group.

+New Zealander Kevin Greene was placed in charge of the professional Glasgow district, however as there was only 8 professional Glasgow planned matches:- 5 in European competition and 3 in the Scottish Inter-District Championship, this was taken on as a part time role with Greene also coaching the amateur side Glasgow Academicals.
+This season Glasgow played their home matches at Hughenden Stadium.

 Results improved somewhat domestically in 1996-97 with Glasgow securing second place in that season's Inter-District Championship behind Caledonia Reds.

+1997-98 : Keith Robertson in charge

+The season started with Greene still in charge, but it was decided that the Glasgow coach role would be full time; and Greene announced he would shortly be standing down, after discussion with the SRU.
+This season Glasgow played their home matches at Scotstoun Stadium.

-That meant that Glasgow qualified for the Heineken Cup for the first time, in the 1997–98 season.
+The 1997–98 season saw Glasgow qualified for the Heineken Cup for the first time.
 In their group stage that season finishing second, they qualified out of the group only to be well beaten in the Quarter Final play-off by Leicester Tigers.
+That was Kevin Greene's last game in charge and he returned to New Zealand, turning down advances from Ulster Rugby.
+He remained helpful to the Glasgow District side, organising New Zealand trips for the Glasgow Thistles side, at the time used for Glasgow's up and coming young players.

+New Zealander Keith Robertson had been earmarked for the role since May 1997 when the Highlanders toured the UK.
+In the Scottish Inter-District Championship, Edinburgh, Glasgow and Caledonia Reds all finished the season equal, with the Edinburgh team pipping Glasgow to the title with only a points difference of 3 pts between the two sides.

-Merger with Caledonia Reds
+1998-99 : Merger with Caledonia Reds

 Because of the SRU's high debt, partly as a result of the redevelopment of Murrayfield Stadium, there was a recognised need for further reorganisation.
 After two seasons, Glasgow merged with the Caledonia Reds to form a team that would be known as Glasgow Caledonians.
+As part of the merger, Glasgow played home matches in Glasgow, Stirling, Perth and Aberdeen.

 Edinburgh Rugby similarly merged with the Border Reivers.
 In effect, both the Glasgow and Edinburgh clubs took over the other districts.
 Glasgow's new 'Caledonian' label was later quietly dropped at the start of the 2001–02 season, with the team name becoming once again Glasgow Rugby.
 The Glasgow side however became colloquially known as Glasgow Warriors from at least the 2001–02 season onwards.

 Only two professional sides remaining meant that the 1998–99 Scottish Inter-District Championship was fought out in a three match 'Tri-Series' battle between Glasgow and Edinburgh.